 Speed hump configuration

 Speed humps can extend from curb to curb, or be staggered along different sides of the road.
 They should not be placed too close to an intersection, drainage, driveways, or in curves.
-Install speed humps beneath street lighting for increased visibility.
+Speed humps can be installed beneath street lighting for increased visibility.

-Rubber and plastic are much lighter than concrete, asphalt, or metal options, and are cheaper to transport.
+Rubber and plastic are much lighter than concrete, asphalt, or metal, and cheaper to transport.
 Both are resistant to sun, moisture, and oil damage.
-They can both be easily removed and reinstalled as needed.
+They can be easily removed and reinstalled as needed.
 Rubber is also more flexible, presenting less damage to vehicles.
 Its flexibility means it can conform to natural surface contours of the road, and won’t warp, crack, or chip over time.
 The increased density means it will be long-lasting and low maintenance.

 Information provided is for informational purposes only.
 If planning a traffic management installation, consult a certified engineer and/or relevant local authorities for details and information specific to any intended installation location.